SomeoddpilotInc/Someoddpilot-Coding-Style/html.md

 This HTML is good because:

-* Element&rsquo; roles are clearly defined by classes
+* Elements&rsquo; roles are clearly defined by classes
 * Unstructured content is contained allowing loose targeting

 ```